 Dave served in the United States Army for five years, where he earned the rank of Captain.
 He held various leadership positions with the Field Artillery while serving with the 25th Infantry Division (Schofield Barracks, HI) and the Field Artillery School (Ft.
 Sill, OK).

-He earned his BA in Mathematics from Temple University, his MS in Systems Management from the University of Southern California, and his MBA in Finance from the University of Baltimore.
-He is currently pursuing his Doctorate in Finance at Pace University.
+He earned a BA in Mathematics from Temple University, an MS in Systems Management from the University of Southern California, an MBA in Finance from the University of Baltimore, and a doctorate in Finance and International Economics from Pace University.

 Dave spent six years in local politics including a four-year term as Mayor for the Township of North Brunswick (NJ), a community of 38,000 people.
 As the chief executive officer for the township, he was responsible for over 250 employees and a budget in excess of $30 million.